aniketrajnish/4D-Engine-Unity/README.md

 ### Setting up a scene
 * Open a new scene and add the `Raymarcher` component to the Main Camera.
-* The `Raymarcher` script has the following paramters in the inspector:
+* The `Raymarcher` script has the following parameters in the inspector:

   | Category             | Variable         | Description                                                                  |
   |----------------------|------------------|------------------------------------------------------------------------------|